Alkes88/Thumbs/README.md

 # Description
-A tiny game where you guess if a thumb is up or down
+A tiny game where you guess if a thumb is up or down.
+Points if you guess right.

 # Personal Goal
 Improve own coding skills